MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-creation.md

     > [!NOTE]
     > To allow only a select set of users to create groups, use the PowerShell cmdlet  `GroupCreationAllowedGroupId`.
 For info about this cmdlet, see [Azure Active Directory cmdlets for configuring group settings](https://azure.microsoft.com/documentation/articles/active-directory-accessmanagement-groups-settings-cmdlets/).
+    [!NOTE]
+    > This option is only available in the Modern Experience.
+It will not be available in the Classic Experience.

   - **A new team site or communication site**: Select to create the group-connected team sites under (/sites or /teams) and whether a secondary contact is required.
 To let users create sites from a custom form you've created, enter its URL in the **Use the form at this URL** box.
 When users select which type of site they want to create, they'll be able to access the form by clicking "See other options."